Graduate Admissions and Graduate Studies

 Credit by examination is seldom granted unless a student shows a high level of prior competence in the content area of the course being challenged and passes all course requirements through formal examination.
 An example of a student granted credit by examination is a highly skilled nurse who is able to pass the didactic and practical sections of a nursing course final examination.

-Credits Taken Prior to Admission to a Graduate Program at SF State
+Credits Taken Prior to Admission to a Graduate Program at San Francisco State

-- Credit through Open University, College of Extended Learning (CEL): No more than six units or 20 percent for required units for degree (proportionally more for larger unit degree programs) taken in CEL through Open University may be counted toward a graduate degree.
+- Credit through Open University, College of Professional & Global Education (CPaGL): No more than 6 units or 20 percent may be used as required units for the degree (proportionally more for larger unit degree programs) taken in CPaGL through Open University may be counted toward a graduate degree.

-- Credit for Graduate Courses Completed as an Undergraduate: Up to nine units of upper division or up to 12 units of graduate work (not to exceed a total of 12 units) completed as an undergraduate may be counted toward a graduate program ONLY if the work was taken in the final semester before the bachelor’s degree was earned and not counted toward the undergraduate degree.
+- Credit for Graduate Courses Completed as an Undergraduate: Up to 9 units of upper-division or up to 12 units of graduate work (not to exceed a total of 12 units) completed as an undergraduate may be counted toward a graduate program ONLY if the work was taken before the bachelor’s degree was earned and not counted toward the undergraduate degree.
 See Graduate Courses Taken as an Undergraduate Student at SF State section below for more detail.

 - Credit Completed during Second Baccalaureate and Unclassified Graduate Status: The Chancellor’s Office has restricted access to these classifications due to budget issues.
 Admission to either status requires review by the dean of the Division of Graduate Studies.
-A specific plan of coursework must be approved by the dean.
+A specific plan of coursework must be approved by the dean of Graduate Studies.
 Students not following the plan of coursework will be administratively disqualified.

 - Credit Completed before Admission: Applicants to post-baccalaureate study must file an application and be accepted to each program to be eligible to earn a degree, certificate, or credential.
 Retroactive admission and/or award of degree or certificate is prohibited for students who complete coursework in a program to which they have not been admitted.

-Graduate Courses Taken as an Undergraduate Student at SF State
+Graduate Courses Taken as an Undergraduate Student at San Francisco State

 Courses taken prior to the award of the baccalaureate degree at SF State are considered undergraduate courses.
-However, students who have completed all courses toward the undergraduate degree and who have applied formally for admission to an SF State graduate program, may request on the Application for Award of Baccalaureate degree that up to 12 units of upper division undergraduate or graduate work taken in the final semester before the award of the undergraduate degree be granted provisional post-baccalaureate status.
-Units to be applied toward a graduate degree may not be counted toward the undergraduate degree.
-Only units that are B or above and are acceptable to the graduate program may be petitioned for use toward the graduate degree.
-Inclusion of units on an Advancement to Candidacy (ATC) taken as an undergraduate must have approval of the department/program admission committee or graduate coordinator and the Division of Graduate Studies.
-The number of upper division undergraduate units must not exceed the total number of undergraduate units permitted on the ATC.
+However, students who have completed all courses toward the undergraduate degree and who have applied formally for admission to an SF State graduate program may request on the Application for Award of Baccalaureate degree that up to 12 units of upper-division undergraduate or graduate work taken before the award of the undergraduate degree be granted provisional post-baccalaureate status.
+Units to be applied toward a graduate degree may not be counted toward the undergraduate major or minor degree requirements.
+Only units with a B grade or above may be petitioned for use toward the graduate degree.
+The inclusion of units on an Advancement to Candidacy (ATC) taken as an undergraduate must have the approval of the department/program admission committee or graduate coordinator and the Division of Graduate Studies.
+The number of upper-division undergraduate units must not exceed the total number of undergraduate units permitted on the ATC.